Diane Pappas: Healthcare

 Along with Deb Conroy, Pappas introduced legislation to provide coverage for the treatment of serious mental illnesses and serious emotional disturbances.

 Diane Pappas is pro-choice on abortion and voted for the Reproductive Healthcare Act.
 Dan Proft's conservative political publications and Republican legislators Mark Batinick (R-Plainfield) and Darren Bailey (R-Xenia) criticized Pappas for an alleged remark that invoked castration when speaking about female autonomy at a town hall.

 Tax reforms

 Pappas proposed House Bill 338 which would create an assessment freeze homestead exemption for persons receiving federal Supplemental Security Income; a means tested program that is part of the Social Security Act.
 Pappas voted to place a referendum on the 2020 general election ballot that would allow the state of Illinois to repeal its current flat tax structure in favor of a progressive tax structure if passed by 60% of voters.
 Pappas supported Senate Bill 1217, which lowered the amount of money that municipalities are required to devote to tourism from the hotel/motel tax from 100% to 75%.
 The change had been long sought by local leaders in smaller towns to fund economic development efforts and infrastructure improvements.

-Senate
+Illinois Senate

-Pappas was appointed to the Illinois Senate to succeed Tom Cullerton.
+Pappas was appointed to the Illinois Senate to succeed Tom Cullerton after Cullerton pleaded guilty to federal embezzlement charges and resigned from office.

 As of July 2022, Senator Pappas is a member of the following Illinois Senate committees: